 Baumann started spring in the rotation competition, but he emerged as a strong short-relief option late in camp.
 The 27-year-old right-hander ended Grapefruit League play with 5 1/3 scoreless innings over his last five appearances.

-Coulombe, who was acquired from the Twins in exchange for cash considerations on Monday, would give Baltimore a third left-handed reliever in addition to Pérez and Akin.
+Coulombe, who was acquired from the Twins in exchange for cash considerations on Monday, gives Baltimore a third left-handed reliever in addition to Pérez and Akin.
 The 33-year-old is an eight-year MLB veteran who spent the past three seasons with the Twins, posting a 2.92 ERA in 41 games over that span.